Yan Gomes Preview, Player Props: Cubs vs. Braves

 - The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks second in MLB.

-- The Braves have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.
+- The Braves' 4.13 team ERA ranks 14th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.